Friday, October 11, 2024

 • Whenever possible, space out your applications for credit

 • Time: It matters in applications.
-Especially when you are planning on making huge purchases.
+Especially when you are planning to make huge purchases.
 For example, buying a home

 3. Get Pre-Qualifications